ansible/awx/docs/docsite/rst/administration/instances.rst

 Mesh topology
 ~~~~~~~~~~~~~~

-Mesh ingress is a concept that allow devices to peering indirectly into a restricted environment.
-Creating a remote execution node without enabling mesh ingress, you would have to allow inbound connection to the receptor listener port on the remote execution node.
+Mesh ingress is a feature that allows remote nodes to connect inbound to the control plane.
+This is especially useful when creating remote nodes in restricted networking environments that disallow inbound traffic.

 In restricted networking environment (inside a private network), where this connection is not allowed, using mesh ingress can allow the remote execution to connect *into* the AWX control plane instead of having to allow connection *from* the AWX control plane.